bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 1.6.0
+* Changed: Style up-sells and related products on the single product page #54
+* Changed: Display up-sells and related products #54
+* Changed: Display up-sells in 3 columns #54
+* Fixed: Don't display cross sells on the shopping cart #38
+* Added: Display product range buttons on the single product page #56
+* Fixed: Format regular price to 2 decimal places #57
+* Tested: With WordPress 6.2.2
+* Tested: With PHP 8.0
+* Tested: With WooCommerce 7.8.0

 # 1.5.1
 * Changed: Enable two options for add to cart - deposit or full payment #29